Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

     - sm_votekick_show_vote_details - def.: 1 - Allow to show number of yesVotes - noVotes?
 (1 - Yes / 0 - No)
     - sm_votekick_use_banfile - def.: 0 - Use file based temporary bans?
 (1 - Yes / 0 - No)
     - sm_votekick_use_banfile_log - def.: 1 - File based temporary bans: log attempts to join the server?
 (1 - Yes / 0 - No)
+    - sm_votekick_versus_inactive_time - def.: 45 - Time (in sec.) after which an inactive player is considered AFK.
+In a kick vote against him, he can then only vote manually

 Commands: